 Worcester State University offers 62 undergraduate majors and minors, 31 master’s degrees and post-baccalaureate certificates, and real-time access to online, noncredit professional training.
 Our accreditation

 by the New England Association of Schools and Colleges, Inc. demonstrates that

 our liberal arts and sciences curriculum meets or exceeds its criteria for

 Worcester State University is state-supported, and that puts an excellent undergraduate and graduate education, rooted in the liberal arts and sciences, within reach for so many.
 Our commitment to academic excellence and affordability earned us the following recognition:

 The Worcester State University campus is centrally located in Massachusetts about an hour’s drive from Boston, Springfield, and Providence, Rhode Island.
-Our 58-acre campus is nestled in the residential northwest side of Worcester—the second largest city in New England and home to 35,000 college students at more than a dozen colleges and universities.In 1932, the Helen J. Shaughnessy Administration Building housed all the classrooms, labs, faculty and administration offices, gymnasium, library and assembly hall.
-Today, the campus features nine buildings, reflecting our transition from a teacher-training college to a liberal arts and sciences university.
+Our 58-acre campus is nestled in the residential northwest side of Worcester—the second largest city in New England and home to 35,000 college students at more than a dozen colleges and universities.In 1932, the Helen J. Shaughnessy Administration Building housed all the classrooms, labs, faculty and administration offices, gymnasium, library, and assembly hall.
+Today, the campus features 10 buildings, reflecting our transition from a teacher-training college to a liberal arts and sciences university.
 Our athletics facilities include John F. Coughlin Field and Rockwood Field.
 We continue to grow:

 Worcester State University is deeply rooted in the greater Worcester community, with students in a variety of liberal arts and sciences programs contributing approximately 162,198 hours of service through over 275 community partners.
 Our unique programming—from theatre stage productions to guest lectures to resource fairs—attracts thousands to our centrally located campus annually.